Our services include Chineses acupuncture, Chinese herbal medicine, Cupping, Moxa.

 What should I do after a treatment?

 Energetic changes in the body will continue for some time after the needles have been removed so it is preferable to avoid any strenuous activity immediately after treatment.
-To avoid undoing the effects of the treatment it is also better not to consume any alcohol or recreational drugs.
+To avoid undoing the effects of the treatment it is also better not to consume any alcohol or recreational Meds.